-Since prolonged water exposure could damage your laminate flooring, the following installation recommendations should be closely followed to validate your residential water warranty.
+Since prolonged water exposure could damage your LVT flooring, the following installation recommendations should be closely followed to validate your residential water warranty.
 Wet areas would include, but are not limited to: bathrooms, powder rooms, kitchens, mud rooms, foyers, and laundry rooms.
-Neither flooring planks nor accessories are recommended for applications with extreme humidity.
-The water warranty excludes all products thinner than 3/8" and does not apply to beveled edge products when used in bathrooms.
-An expansion area of 1/2" must be provided around all vertical obstructions including walls, permanent cabinets, pipes, etc. All perimeter expansion areas must be completely filled in with a water-repellent flexible silicone sealant.
+Neither flooring planks nor accessories are recommended for applications with extreme low or high humidity.
+An expansion area of the thickness of the plank must be provided around all vertical obstructions including walls, permanent cabinets, pipes, etc. All perimeter expansion areas must be completely filled in with a water-repellent flexible silicone sealant.
 When applying sealant, it is helpful to first apply a strip of masking tape parallel to and approximately 1/32-inch from the edge of the flooring.
 Then fill the expansion area with sealant, remove any excess with a plastic scraper or putty knife, then remove the tape.
 Let dry for 24 hours before exposure to water.
 It is important that moisture does not enter the core of any cut planks.